cbanicki/juliasilge.github.io/_posts/2016-02-19-Your-Floor.md

 ![center](/figs/2016-02-19-Your-Floor/unnamed-chunk-17-1.png)

-The reason my plot doesn't extend to as high ages as Hadley's is that the population data doesn't extend to as high ages as the NEISS data, and we must have binned slightly differently because of the minor difference visible at the low ages.
+The reason my plot doesn't extend to as high ages as Hadley's is that the population data doesn't extend to as high ages as the NEISS data.
+Also, the y-axes are different because Hadley must have been just using the number of cases (i.e. rows) in the data set at that point, but it actually contains a weight (`weight`) for each case that can be used to get a national estimate.
+(The NEISS is a sample of many hospitals, but not every single hospital in the United States; the weights are assigned so that we can use these data to get a national estimate.)
 More of substance, dividing by the population in each age/sex bin shows that the toilet-related injury rate increases significantly with age.
 The difference between older women and men is not due to there being more women in the older population; older women are more likely to suffer toilet-related injuries than older men.
 SAD.
 And also somewhat sensible, I suppose, if I stop to think about it.
 Everyone do some squats.

 ## TRIED TO SKI JUMP, LEGS WENT APART IN AIR